Kentucky Department of Criminal Investigation

-The Kentucky Department of Criminal Investigation is an investigative law enforcement agency in the Commonwealth of Kentucky that operates under the authority of the Office of the Attorney General.
+The Kentucky Department of Criminal Investigation is an agency in the Commonwealth of Kentucky that operates as the law enforcement and investigative arm of the Office of the Attorney General.It is the State Bureau of Investigation for the state of Kentucky.
 The department was founded in September 2004 by former Kentucky Attorney General Greg Stumbo as the Kentucky Bureau of Investigation (KBI).
 The KBI was reorganized into the Department of Criminal Investigation by Stumbo's successor Jack Conway.

 Branches

 DCI is a specialized agency with three different investigative branches.